mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 contributed to that project but went off into a totally new layout, cleaned it up big time and started from scratch.
 It is now a completely independent project.
 It's clean, it works and has been thoroughly tested.

-# Welcome to the Ultimate Bad Bot and Referer Blocker for Nginx Web Server with and Anti DDOS system
+# Welcome to the Ultimate Nginx Bad Bot and Referer Blocker with and Anti DDOS system

 ### THE BASICS

-This bot blocker list is designed to be a global Nginx include file and uses the Nginx map $http_user_agent, map $http_referer and geo $validate_client directives.
+This nginx bad bot bot blocker list is designed to be a global Nginx include file and uses the Nginx map $http_user_agent, map $http_referer and geo $validate_client directives.

 This way the .conf file is loaded once into memory by Nginx and is available to all web